dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * query: select * from customer where region = ${tenant}
 * query parameter expression: { "tenant": "sales-south" in roles ? "south" : ("sales-north" in roles ? "north") }

+## Adding static assets to the app

+Static assets like images, logos, movies, and other files required by your application can be placed in the ```/assets```folder.

+The assets are accessible in the running application as ```http(s)://<app url>/assets```

+By definition, access to static assets does not require login, so they are always readable / publically accessible.
+Do not place any confidential data in the assets folder.

+When working with version control tools (i.e. git), assets can be maintained along with all other app resources under revision control.